-- 45. Furthermore, Mr. Mohamed was asked questions not about his actions within Kuwait but questions pertaining to individuals such as Anwar Al-Awlaki of particular interest to the United States.
-It is highly implausible that Kuwaiti officials would ask such questions and torture an American citizen-in light of the dependent relationship Kuwait maintains with the United States-without the knowledge and approval of the United States. - 46.
-On Tuesday, December 28, 2010, Mr. Mohamed's interrogators transferred him to a deportation facility.
-In this facility, Mr. Mohamed was placed with individuals awaiting deportation, receiving visits from family, and benefiting from the facility's reasonable treatment. - 47.
-At this deportation facility, Mr. Mohamed conversed with a prisoner who covertly kept a mobile phone in his cell.
+46. Furthermore, Mr. Mohamed was asked questions not about his actions within Kuwait but questions pertaining to individuals such as Anwar Al-Awlaki of particular interest to the United States.
+It is highly implausible that Kuwaiti officials would ask such questions and torture an American citizen-in light of the dependent relationship Kuwait maintains with the United States-without the knowledge and approval of the United States.

+47. On Tuesday, December 28, 2010, Mr. Mohamed's interrogators transferred him to a deportation facility.
+In this facility, Mr. Mohamed was placed with individuals awaiting deportation, receiving visits from family, and benefiting from the facility's reasonable treatment.

+48. At this deportation facility, Mr. Mohamed conversed with a prisoner who covertly kept a mobile phone in his cell.
 Mr. Mohamed asked to use it, because his family still knew neither what happened to him nor his present location.
 Mr. Mohamed made a call to his family, telling them where he was and what had happened to him.
-He spoke with and retained one of his attorneys, Gadeir Abbas, soon after. - 48.
-Kuwaiti officials told members of Mr. Mohamed's family that they are holding him at the behest of the United States government and are willing to release him since they have no interest in keeping him in custody.
+He spoke with and retained one of his attorneys, Gadeir Abbas, soon after.

+49. Kuwaiti officials told members of Mr. Mohamed's family that they are holding him at the behest of the United States government and are willing to release him since they have no interest in keeping him in custody.
 Kuwaiti officials attempted to deport Mr. Mohamed but told members of his family that the United States has placed him on the No Fly List which is preventing his deportation.
-Mr. Mohamed's placement on the No Fly List was confirmed by the United States in conversations reported in the press. - 49.
-Also on December 28, 2010, FBI agents visited Mr. Mohamed.
-Once he informed them that he was represented by legal counsel in the United States and did not wish to answer their questions, the FBI agents suggested that they had some control over his detention by telling Mr. Mohamed that they could expeditiously procure his release from detention if Mr. Mohamed
+Mr. Mohamed's placement on the No Fly List was confirmed by the United States in conversations reported in the press.

+50. Also on December 28, 2010, FBI agents visited Mr. Mohamed.
+Once he informed them

+Case 1:11-cv-00050-AJT-MSN Document 205 Filed 12/28/15 Page 11 of 18 PageID# 2500 that he was represented by legal counsel in the United States and did not wish to answer their questions, the FBI agents suggested that they had some control over his detention by telling Mr. Mohamed that they could expeditiously procure his release from detention if Mr. Mohamed spoke to them.
+The agents told Mr. Mohamed that he would remain in detention indefinitely if he did not speak to them.